Praveenanagaraji22/EX-8-Simulating-deadlock-scenario/EX8.md

 # EX 8: Simulating deadlock scenario
 ## Date: 21/9/23
+## AIM:
-## AIM: To simulate a scenario of deadlock in concurrent execution of transactions.
+To simulate a scenario of deadlock in concurrent execution of transactions.
 ## PROCEDURE:
-1. Create a accounts table with the schema Accounts (account_id INT PRIMARY KEY,balance DECIMAL(10, 2))
+1. Create a accounts table with the schema Accounts (account_id INT PRIMARY KEY,balance DECIMAL(10, 2)) and insert the values
-2. Insert the values in the accounts table
-3. Cteate a transaction T1 and T2
+2. Cteate a transaction T1 and T2
-4. T1 updates the balance by debiting 200
-5. Simulate a delay and make T2 inteferes T1
+3. T1 updates the balance by debiting 200 and simulate a delay and make T2 interferes T1
-6. T2 updates balance by debiting 150
+4. T2 updates balance by debiting 150 and simulate a delay and make T1 inteferes T2
-7. Simulate a delay and make T1 inteferes T2
+5. Simulate a delay and make T1 inteferes T2
 ## QUERY
 ```sql
 -- Creating Accounts table